dmarti/trans-europa-express/README.md

 Be a virtual European.
-Proxy all your third-party web trackers through Europe.

-This is a second level of defense for when a site won't work for whatever reason without a third-party resource.
+This is a second level of defense for when a site won't work for whatever reason without a third-party tracker.
+If a site gives you grief for running an ad blocker even when you're not, or if they didn't test properly with tracking blocked, then this is a way to let the trackers through, by way of Europe.

 Install one of these browser add-ons first.